wtraylor/modular_megafauna_model/doxygen/herbiv_tests.md

 When compiling the project, in addition to `guess` another executable binary file is produced: `herbivsim`.
 It takes the instruction script as one command line parameter.
-(The Windows GUI is not supported.)
+The Windows GUI is not supported.
+Help output is also not supported.

 An example instruction file is provided in `data/ins/herbiv_testsim.ins`.